Corruption of Haustfyr Chapter 2: Madam's Homestead

 Roe’s daggers flash in the dim light.
 “Stay close.
 Don’t give them the bridge.”

-The mist closes around you, hiding the far shore.
+The mist closes around us, hiding the far shore.
 The bandits spread out, laughter turning to the scrape of steel.

 Whatever waits beyond the Hollybraid will have to wait a little longer.
 For now, the bridge itself becomes the battlefield.